-Abu Dhabi University's journey began 12 short years ago in 2003, out of a desire to build the first national, private university in Abu Dhabi.
-Today, our young University embarks on its second decade under the guidance and direction of the President of the Abu Dhabi University Board of Regents, H.H Sheikh Hamdan Bin Zayed Al Nahyan, and has several significant and remarkable achievements to its name, setting it apart from its local competition and ultimately elevating it to international standards.
+Abu Dhabi University's journey began 13 years ago in 2003, out of a desire to build the first national, private university in Abu Dhabi, under the guidance and direction of the Ruler's Representative in the Western Region and President of the Abu Dhabi University Board of Regents, H.H Sheikh Hamdan Bin Zayed Al Nahyan.
+Today, and not far along into its second decade, our young University has several significant and remarkable achievements to its name.
+These accolades set ADU apart from its local and regional competition, and elevates it to international standards, especially as chief among these achievements is Abu Dhabi University's success in receiving international accreditation and institutional recognition from the "Western Association of Schools and Colleges: Senior College and University Commission -WSCUC", thereby making all its undergraduate and postgraduate degrees internationally recognized, and advancing it to the ranks of prestigious peers accredited by WSCUC such as Caltech, UCLA and Stanford University.

-Throughout its relatively young history, Abu Dhabi University has forged its path of excellence through implementing innovative initiatives and international standards in teaching, research and community service, thereby, delivering it to the forefront of the UAE's educational institutions.
-Some of Abu Dhabi University's significant achievements include being the first university to receive the Sheikh Khalifa Excellence Award in 2010, as well as an ISO certification for its commitment to quality standards in the design, development and delivery of its academic programs and their supported services.
-Moreover, Abu Dhabi University is the youngest in the world to enter the ranks of the world's top 650 universities in Quacquarelli Symonds (QS) world university rankings, and only one of 3 universities in the Western Association of Schools and Colleges (WASC).
+Throughout its history, Abu Dhabi University has forged its path of excellence through implementing innovative initiatives and international standards in teaching, research and community service, thereby, delivering it to the forefront of the UAE's higher educational scene.
+In addition to its the WSCUC accreditation, some of ADU's significant achievements include international accreditation for 3 programs offered through the College of Engineering from the world-renowned Engineering Accreditation Commission (EAC) of ABET, in addition to international accreditation for the College of Business Administration from the Association to Advance Collegiate Schools of Business - AACSB.

+Abu Dhabi University was also the first university to receive the Sheikh Khalifa Excellence Award in 2010, and for its support and patronage of entrepreneurship, ADU was also awarded the "Best Supporting University for Entrepreneurship" in the UAE and the Arab World during the Mohammed Bin Rashid Award for Young Business Leaders in its 8th cycle.
+Today Abu Dhabi University is one of only six universities in the UAE to enter the ranks of the world's top 700 universities in Quacquarelli Symonds (QS) world university rankings, and has succeeded in renewing its ISO certification for its commitment to quality standards in the design, development and delivery of its academic programs and their supported services.